 Wavetable Synthesis Introduction

-Personally, I feel that the presence of this kind of oscillators creates room for more complex sound design capabilities.
-Besides standard synthesizer tools for shaping sound like filters and effects that are controlled by modulators, wavetable oscillator has enough sound design potential on its own to make complex synthesis possible.
+Personally, I feel that the presence of this kind of oscillator creates room for more complex sound design capabilities.
+Besides standard synthesizer tools for shaping sound like filters and effects that are controlled by modulators, a wavetable oscillator has enough sound design potential on its own to make complex synthesis possible.

 If we listen to a single wavetable position it does not sound like anything that would catch our attention.
 However, remember that this is purely how the oscillator sounds, with no modulations or filters of any kind.